Dear readers of ADxS.org, please forgive the disruption.

 2. The 5 dopaminergic systems of the brain

-The brain contains several communication systems by means of which certain brain areas exchange information with each other (similar to highways within the entire road network) and which each use certain neurotransmitters.
+The brain contains a number of communication systems by means of which certain areas of the brain exchange information with each other (similar to highways within the entire road network) and which each use certain neurotransmitters.

-Five of these communication systems are based on information exchange using dopamine (dopaminergic pathways):1
+Five of these communication systems are based on an exchange of information via dopamine (dopaminergic pathways):1

-In rats running through a maze, a steady increase in the level of dopamine in the striatum was observed, which had its maximum at the exit of the maze.2 Possibly this encodes the time estimation until the expected reward.
+For example, in rats running through a maze, there is a steady increase in dopamine levels in the striatum, which peaks at the exit of the maze.4 This may encode the time estimation until the expected reward.

-Dopamine neurons can be identified by detecting their tyrosine hydroxylase immunoreactivity:5
+Dopamine neurons can be identified by determining their tyrosine hydroxylase immunoreactivity:6

 • Mice: 21,000 to 30,000 TH-positive neurons